er0k/prox/README.md

 put ip.php there

-prox is the script that will check if the proxy connection on the dd-wrt is active. if not it will pick a random IP from the list and try to connect
+prox is the script that will check if the proxy connection on the dd-wrt is active. if not it will pick a random IP from the list and try to connect.
+I run it in a cronjob every 5 minutes.

-pubClients will check for any client connections to the public wifi network and log them to a remote syslog server
+pubClients will check for any client connections to the public wifi network and log them to a remote syslog server. pubclients.conf is a simple way to daemonize it with upstart.

 if you need a good proxy service try https://proxy.sh :)